List of Republican congressmen found with baseball practice shooter

 House Majority Whip Rep. Steve Scalise was the only congressman injured in the shooting.

-Brooks tells CNN that he was contacted by Capitol Police and told his name and office number were on the list.
+Brooks told CNN that he was contacted by Capitol Police and told his name and office number were on the list.
 Brooks said the list was short and the other names he was told of were also GOP congressmen.
 Brooks says he is "advising my office personnel and friends to be extra wary in my presence."

+Rep. Trent Franks told Kate Bolduan on "Erin Burnett OutFront" that he has also been contacted by Capitol Police.
+Franks added that "it's clear that (the shooting) was premeditated," but he declined to confirm the existence of a possible list, citing the ongoing investigation.

+A spokeswoman for Capitol Police did not return CNN's request for comment.

 The story was first reported by The Daily Caller.